wildcatdb/wildcat/readme.md

 ### Batch Operations
 You can perform multiple operations in a single transaction.

+> [!CAUTION]
+> Batch operations on the Wildcat engine are slower completed inside an `Update`.
+It's better to use Begin->Put flow for batch writes.
 ```go
 err := db.Update(func(txn *wildcat.Txn) error {
     // Write multiple key-value pairs